“Genius is 1%, inspiration and perspiration are 99%”-Thomas Edison

 Welcome to my site!

-My name is Ty Stuyvesant and I created this site as an aid for the students I teach and the educators I work with.
+My name is Ty Stuyvesant and I created this site as an aid for the students I teach, and the educators I work with.

-I’ve been drawn to the educational field, because it’s important for me to help others.
+*I’ve been drawn to the educational field, because it’s important for me to help others.
 It’s rewarding to see students engaged while picking up valuable 21st century communication skills.
 I believe it’s essential to give the students a classroom atmosphere that invites creativity and self-expression.
 It’s important for students to explore and learn these skills by connecting projects to themselves and the world they live in.
-As a Teacher at Pomperaug High School I embrace the Core Values, Beliefs, and 21st Century Expectations for Student Learning.